 - Core competencies: The distinctive nature of these skills and resources add to a company’s core competencies.

-- Value chain is a useful method for locating superior skills and resources.
+- The value chain is a useful method for locating superior skills and resources.
 All firms consist of a set of activities that are conducted to design, manufacture, market, distribute and service its products.
 The value chain categorizes these into primary and support activities.
 This enables the sources of costs and differentiation to be understood and located.
-Primary activities include in-bound physical distribution (warehousing, inventory control), operational (manufacturing), outbound physical distribution (delivery, order processing), marketing and services (installation, repair).
+Primary activities include inbound physical distribution (warehousing, inventory control), operational (manufacturing), outbound physical distribution (delivery, order processing), marketing and services (installation, repair).

-Support activities are found within all these primary functions and consist of purchasing, technology, human resource management and the firm’s infrastructure.
+Support activities are found within all these primary functions and consist of purchasing, technology, human resource management, and the firm’s infrastructure.
 They are not defined within a given primary activity because they can be found in all of them.
-By examining each value creating activity, the management can look for skills and resources that may form the basis for low cost or differentiated strategy.
-Linkage between value creating activities should also be examined.
+By examining each value-creating activity, the management can look for skills and resources that may form the basis for low cost or differentiated strategy.
+The linkage between value-creating activities should also be examined.

 For a differential advantage to be realized, the firm not only needs to provide customer value, but the value should also be superior to that of competition.
 Besides an effective marketing mix, companies need to create fast reaction times to changes in marketing trends.
 Using advanced telecommunications, companies receive sales information from around the world 24 hours a day, every day of the year and react promptly to them.